samsuhr/Temperature-Conversion/README.md

 # Temperature-Conversion

-Convert temperatures to / from celcius and fahrenheit
+Convert temperatures to and from celcius and fahrenheit